jose-villegas/TilesWaltz/README.md

 * Sharing and importing through text or QR
 * Basic tutorial

-## Future Work / To-do
+## In Progress

-The game stills pretty much in development, there are some things that need to be addressed:
+The game stills in development, there are some things that are in progress:

 * A more intuitive FTUE
 * More maps